TijanaBogovac/QA-Portfolio/Bug Report MatchIT.md

 2. Click on button Add job ad (‘+Dodaj oglas’)

-3. Fill all fields and click on Create (‘Kreiraj)
+3. Fill all fields and click on Create (‘Kreiraj')

 4. Go to link <https://company.matchit.rs/job-offers> and find newly created job ad